storyncode/blood-of-the-covenant/Mahroti Empire Notes/Mahroti Empire.md

   - Have different names for the weekdays but for ease just use the others in the party.

 Khyprion:
   - Chamiras is currently occupied by Mahroti.
-2 months ago, under cover of fog was stormed by Mahroti empire.
+Under cover of fog was stormed by Mahroti empire.
 Immediately we executed 400 random minotaurs to make a point, enslaved everything else.
     - Aarush Vedula is current leader, she is the one that led the storming of Chamiras.
     - Current orders are to enforce Mahroti rule in the city.
 Must not expand beyond the city for the time being.
     - Chamiras is being rebuilt as a Mahroti fortress.